sideci/goodcheck/docusaurus/docs/configuration.md

 ## Severity

-A *severity* expresses a level of importance of a rule.
+A *severity* expresses an importance level of a rule.
 Predefined severities are `error` and `warning`.
 You can set any severity to a rule, e.g. `info` or `convention`.

 If you want to restrict severities available within your configuration, you can the top-level `severity` field.
 See the example below: